wuifdesign/cypress-image-snapshot/README.md

 });
 ```

+### Updating snapshots

+Run Cypress with `--env updateSnapshots=true` in order to update the base image files for all of your tests.

+### Preventing failures

+Run Cypress with `--env failOnSnapshotDiff=false` in order to prevent test failures when an image diff does not pass.

+### Reporter

+Run Cypress with `--reporter cypress-image-snapshot/reporter` in order to report snapshot diffs in your test results.
+This can be helpful to use with `--env failOnSnapshotDiff=false` in order to quickly view all failing snapshots and their diffs.

+If you using [iTerm2](https://www.iterm2.com/version3.html), the reporter will output any image diffs right in your terminal 😎.

 ## How it works

 We really enjoy the diffing workflow of jest-image-snapshot and wanted to have a similar workflow when using Cypress.
 Because of this, under the hood we use some of jest-image-snapshot's internals and simply bind them to Cypress's commands and plugins APIs.